jtheisen/moldinium/readme.md

 ### What to expect

 It's unlikely I can afford to bring this library to a really mature state, let alone maintain it after that.
-Unless Microsoft hires me I likely work on more financially rewarding things and this proof-of-concept is the most my temporary obsession with this topic could yield.

 I document the in my opinion quite elegant design below in part so that someone with more free time has something to build on in the